zeditor01/cdc_examples/C013_LDAP.md

 the Access Server components without an LDAP Server, and use the native authentication and authorisation functions provided by CDC.

-<b>Important Note:</b> These three options are mutually exclusive for an installation of the access server.
-You must decide which option you want to use, and choose the appropriate option at installation time.

-<h3 id="2.1">2.1 Authentication without LDAP</h3>
+<h3 id="2.1">2.1 Setting up Management Console and separate Access Server to perform Authentication without LDAP</h3>

 Authentication without LDAP is easy.
 It's probably a good option if you are assessing CDC for it's replication capabilities without the effort of configuring a hardened operational production service.
 The steps are